 Data Decay Prevention

-Companies can’t stop customers from changing their emails, but they can introduce steps that will help them avoid data decay effects on their database and, in turn, increase the effectiveness of their sales and marketing teams.
+Companies can’t stop customers from changing their emails.
+Still, they can introduce steps that will help them avoid data decay effects on their database and, in turn, increase the effectiveness of their sales and marketing teams.

 Email Verification Tools

-The best way to clean up your database is by verifying if the email addresses and domains stored in it exist before the start of an outbound marketing campaign.
+The best way to clean up your database is by verifying if the email addresses and domains exist before an outbound marketing campaign starts.
 Every email service will inform you if the sent email isn’t delivered because the address doesn’t exist, but checking every email manually will take ages.
-Luckily, there are now tools that can automate these processes, saving you a lot of time and nerves.
+Luckily, tools can now automate these processes, saving you time and nerves.